 Rosalinda Rojas is a dance educator, choreographer, circus and aerial arts specialist and mentor.
 She is the founder of Albuquerque School of Circus Arts (est. 1999) “You Don’t Have To Run Away From Home To Join The Circus” and is currently a faculty member of Albuquerque Academy Performing Arts Department since 2001, and Dance Theater Southwest Circus Arts and Aerial Dance program extension.
 Rosalinda worked as a teaching artist and facilitator at Ballet Hispanico, ArtsConnection Young Talent Circus Training Program in conjunction with the NYCPS, New York School of Circus Arts and Harbor School of Performing Arts in East Harlem.
 Rosalinda was born and artistically nurtured in New York City.
 Her family migrated to the United States from Puerto Rico and Cuba for career and educational opportunities.
 Her desire to advocate for community-based dance, equity and inclusion in classical ballet as a core value led Rosalinda to pursue certification with ABT NTC Project Plié diversity initiative program.
 Rosalinda studied dance at Performing Arts High School, Dance Theater of Harlem, Ballet Hispanico and Joffrey Ballet.
 She was awarded merit scholarships to study dance full time at Alvin Ailey American Dance Theater (The Ailey School), Graham School of Contemporary Dance and May O’ Donnell School of Dance.
 Awarded global travel & study grants, Rojas traveled to Havana, Cuba to study Cuban Ballet Methodology at Laura Alonso Centro Pro Danza, Warsaw, Poland, and the former USSR to study Vaganova ballet methodology.
 She has performed as a principal dancer with the Puerto Rican Dance Theater, NYC under artistic director of Julio Torres, and mentorship of Brunilda Ruiz.
 Rojas has collaborated with and performed works by: Franco Zeffirelli, Louis Falco, Michael Crawford, Tony Orlando, Stacy Keach, Clay Taliaferro, Loretta Lynn and as well as other artists.
 Artistic credits include: The Metropolitan Opera productions, the Flying Karamasovs Brothers at Lincoln Center production of Shakespeare’s “The Comedy of Errors” , Barnum on Broadway and London, and the II Rampe International Circus School Festival Competition in Monte Carlo.
 Her work and circus troupe were awarded the Nice Martin and Junior Jury high honors for innovative choreography and technical excellence.
 Rosalinda is celebrating another year as a company member at Festival Ballet Albuquerque under the artistic direction of friend and mentor, Patricia W. Dickinson.
 Rojas earned a B.F.A. in Choreography from the University of New Mexico and a MA in Education Dance from the University of Northern Colorado.
 Rojas intends to pursue an interdisciplinary specialization as a post graduate student with the Arts Leadership and Cultural Management program at Colorado State University.
 Her research interests include innovative and collaborative leadership, cultural hierarchy of arts education, improving arts education leadership and dance advocacy.

 Jordan Slocum is the owner of East Mountain Dance and has trained at Lana’s School of Dance, Tara’s Dance Academy, National Dance Institute of New Mexico, Keshet, East Mountain Dance, Alwin School of Dance, and Dance Theatre Southwest (DTSW).
 She was a member of Manzano High School’s Dance Team and studied dance at the University of New Mexico with Simone and Vladimir Conde Reche, Eric Newton, and Donna Jewell.
 She attended the 2018 DanceLife Teacher Conference with Rhee Gold in Scottsdale, AZ as well as a pedagogy workshop in Santa Fe, NM with Sheila Rozann.
 While at DTSW, Jordan has received training from Zippora Karz, Jock Soto, Christine Spizzo, Mel Tomlinson, Alex Ossadnik, Jefferson Baum, Thom Clower, and many other nationally renowned master instructors.
 Jordan has studied and taught ballet, jazz, pointe, hip-hop, and modern/contemporary.
 She has participated as a dancer/dance captain for Landmark Musicals and served as Assistant to the Director, Rehearsal Repetituer/Coach, and dancer for Festival Ballet Albuquerque.
-Jordan is currently the Director of the Children’s Programs, Office Administrator, and on faculty as a dance instructor for Dance Theatre Southwest.
+Jordan is currently Office Administrator and on faculty as a dance instructor for Dance Theatre Southwest.
 She completed her Bachelor’s degree in Criminology with two minors, studied abroad in Brazil and Cuba, and completed and received a Master’s of Science in Information Systems and Assurance from the Anderson School of Management.
 Jordan is currently enrolled in UNM’s Educational Psychology graduate program.
 This is her seventh season with FBA where she has performed many ballets, including George Balanchine’s Serenade and Valse Fantaisie.
 She has danced as a principle dancer in ballets choreographed by Mel Tomlinson and Patricia Dickinson Wells, and as a soloist for David Chavez.
 Jordan has also performed with Festival Ballet Albuquerque in Sacred Journeys and Sacred Journeys II, with choreography by Jock Soto, Patricia Dickinson Wells, Vladimir Conde Reche, Dominic Guerra, and others, and was the FBA Co-Festival Coordinator for the Regional Dance America Southwest 2019 Festival.

 Antionette Segura, a native of Albuquerque, began her dance training at the age of three with Fishback Studio of The Dance in ballet, jazz, tap, acrobatics, hip hop and contemporary.
 She has competed regionally and nationally with Fishback’s dance team, receiving numerous awards and titles, including Youth America Grand Prix 3rd place contemporary winner and IDC Junior Miss Global.
 In 2005, Antionette joined NMBC, then under the direction of Patricia Dickinson Wells, where throughout the years she has performed in various roles in the productions of The Nutcracker Ballet, Alice in Wonderland, Spartacus, Pucci Sports, Romeo and Juliet, Dracula, and Don Quixote.
 She has performed in George Balanchine’s Tchaikovsky Pas de Duex, Serenade, and Valse Fanatisie.
 Antionette has trained with various artists and is currently a dance instructor for Kids Love to Dance, NDI-NM, and Dance Theatre Southwest.
 This is Antionette’s fifth season with FBA.